Ad Hoc Committee on Administrative Affairs · 10:00 AM · Council Briefing Room, 6ES

 AI-generated summaries.
 Click to expand for original text.

-#ABriefing on the status of performance evaluations for City Council-appointed positions including the City Manager, City Secretary, City Attorney, City Auditor, and Inspector General.
+#ABriefing on the status of performance evaluations for the five City Council-appointed positions — City Manager, City Secretary, City Attorney, City Auditor, and Inspector General — presented by Lepora Flournoy of Nextgen People.

-#BDiscussion of search criteria and candidate selection process for the Inspector General position, conducted in partnership with Strategic Government Resource.
+#BDiscussion of search criteria and candidate selection for the Inspector General position, conducted in partnership with Strategic Government Resources as the executive search firm.

-#CContinued update on the city's work-from-home and telework policy under review by the Human Resources department.
+#CContinuation of an update on the city's work-from-home and telework policy, presented by Nina Arias, Director of Human Resources.

-#DAn ordinance amending Dallas City Code Section 8-17 to remove the existing requirement specifying when board or commission members must vote after missing a meeting.
+#DOrdinance amending Dallas City Code Section 8-17 to remove the existing requirement specifying when board or commission members must vote after returning from an absence.

 #EDiscussion of Dallas City Council Rules of Procedure Section 3.3(f), which prohibits residents and visitors from bringing food or drink into the City Council chamber or any meeting room.